Key responsibilities:

 You will gain a Level 3 Early Years Educator qualification at the end of the course

-Online remote training sessions will take place once a week for the first 8 weeks and they’ll be scheduled as and when
+Online remote training sessions will take place once every week for the first 8 weeks, and they’ll be scheduled, as and when

 You will complete your Level 3 Paediatric First Aid